 Where to Stay in Milan on a Budget

-Other than the historic heart of the city near the duomo, budget hotel options are available in many of Milan's neighborhoods.
-The Hotel Ornato - Gruppo Mini Hotel is in Niguarda, about 20 minutes by tram from the duomo.
-The neighborhood has a nice old Milan feel, and the hotel itself is clean with caring staff members.
+Other than the historic heart of the city near the Duomo, budget hotel options are available in many of Milan's neighborhoods.
+The pet-friendly B&B Hotel Milano Ornato is between Niguarda and the trendy Bicocca area, about 20 minutes by tram from the Duomo.
+The building used to be a student dorm, and the rooms are very basic but clean and modern.
 The property is large (and rarely full) with free Wi-Fi and free breakfast.

-The Miu Hotel is a basic, budget hotel that offers a real local Milanese experience.
-The hotel's location in the San Siro neighborhood means there are plenty of good local restaurants and markets nearby.
-They also have free Wi-Fi and free breakfast.
+The Miu Hotel is a very basic, family-owned budget hotel that offers a real local Milanese experience.
+It's a great area to stay, as the hotel's location in the San Siro neighborhood means there are plenty of good local restaurants and markets nearby.
+They also have free Wi-Fi and a small, free breakfast buffet.
+There's even a small garden, an oasis of green in the city.
 Tram and bus stops are located in close proximity for exploring the city.

 Breakfast is included in most rates, and there's a grocery store on the next block.
-Transportation (bus and tram) is within steps of the hotel, and the staff members are both helpful and knowledgeable about the neighborhood and the city.
+Transportation (bus and tram) is within steps of the hotel.
+Staff is helpful and friendly, but not all speak English.

 Where to Stay in Milan for Families

-The Camperio House Suites and Apartments is, as its name suggests, an all-suite hotel composed of a group of apartment buildings.
-The large one- and two-bedroom units are well-furnished, clean, and perfect for families.
+Broletto is another great area to stay, and the Camperio House Suites and Apartments is an all-suite hotel composed of a group of apartment buildings created from a 16th-century palace.
+The large one- and two-bedroom units come with full kitchens and are well-furnished, clean, and perfect for families.
 Unlike an apartment rental, you get a 24-hour staffed desk and concierge, fitness center, and free breakfast each morning.
-The location is excellent for sightseeing, midway between the duomo and Sforza castle.
+The location is excellent for sightseeing, midway between the Duomo and Castello Sforzesco.

 Where to Stay in Milan for Romance